McAuliffe rules out seeking Biden Cabinet post, raising gubernatorial expectations

 McAuliffe has staffed up his Common Good VA political action committee and this year raised more than $2 million — far more than any of the declared candidates in either party.

-“I’m happy to hear that he’s not going to take a pos, because we need him here as governor,” said L. Louise Lucas (D-Portsmouth), president pro tempore of the state Senate and one of the state’s most high-profile Black politicians.
+“I’m happy to hear that he’s not going to take a position, because we need him here as governor,” said L. Louise Lucas (D-Portsmouth), president pro tempore of the state Senate and one of Virginia’s most high-profile Black politicians.
 “We need Terry to lift the Black community from this crippling pandemic, which has hit the Black community and Brown communities harder than anyone else.”

 McAuliffe, who is White, is socially liberal but friendly to business.
 Support from African Americans would be important if he decides to get into the Democratic gubernatorial primary.
 All three Democrats already in the race are Black: Lt.
 Gov. Justin Fairfax, Del.
-Jennifer D. Carroll Foy (D-Prince William) and state Sen. Jennifer L. McClellan.
+Jennifer D. Carroll Foy (Prince William) and state Sen. Jennifer L. McClellan (D-Richmond).

 Del.
 Alfonso H. Lopez (D-Arlington) said he’d be supportive of a McAuliffe comeback bid.

-“I saw first hand how Terry inherited a $2.4 billon budget deficit from his Republican predecessor in the midst of the Great Recession, and was then hit with sequestration, but he ended up leaving office with the largest budget surplus in Virginia history,” Lopez said.
+“I saw firsthand how Terry inherited a $2.4 billon budget deficit from his Republican predecessor in the midst of the Great Recession, and was then hit with sequestration, but he ended up leaving office with the largest budget surplus in Virginia history,” Lopez said.
 “In these challenging economic times, as a result of the pandemic, we need someone who understands getting folks to work and getting the economy moving.”

-Among Republicans, the only declared gubernatorial candidate is state Sen. Amanda Chase (Chesterfield), an avid supporter of President Trump who alleged without evidence at a rally over the weekend that Biden had stolen the presidential election.
+Among Republicans, the only declared gubernatorial candidate is state Sen. Amanda F. Chase (Chesterfield), an avid supporter of President Trump who alleged without evidence at a rally over the weekend that Biden had stolen the presidential election.

 Other potential GOP contenders include Del.
-Kirk Cox (Colonial Heights), a former speaker of the House of Delegates; state Sen. Emmett Hanger (Augusta); Pete Snyder, a Northern Virginia technology entrepreneur who unsuccessfully sought the 2013 GOP nomination for lieutenant governor; and Charles “Bill” Carrico, a retired state trooper and former state senator from Grayson County, in the state’s far southwest.
+Kirk Cox (Colonial Heights), a former speaker of the House of Delegates; state Sen. Emmett W. Hanger Jr. (Augusta); Pete Snyder, a Northern Virginia technology entrepreneur who unsuccessfully sought the 2013 GOP nomination for lieutenant governor; and Charles “Bill” Carrico, a retired state trooper and former state senator from Grayson County, in the state’s far southwest.

-McAuliffe had spent a lifetime in politics and business but never held elective office before narrowly beating Republican Ken Cuccinelli II, then the state’s attorney general, for the governorship in 2013.
+McAuliffe had spent a lifetime in politics and business but never held elective office before narrowly beating Republican Ken Cuccinelli, then the state’s attorney general, for the governorship in 2013.
 His election — one year after President Barack Obama won his second term — broke a streak going back to 1977, in which Virginians had always picked a governor from the party not occupying the White House.

 Before his governorship, McAuliffe was best known as a former Democratic National Committee chairman and record-breaking fundraiser for two of his closest friends: Bill and Hillary Clinton.